 Appoint a community manager

 If you find it difficult to manage Facebook and your legal duties, consider appointing a community manager.
 You can hire for this role internally or externally.
 The community manager’s duties include reviewing social media posts, engaging with visitors in the comments, and managing direct Facebook messages.
-Staying on top of your firm’s social media presence is an important part of providing a client-centred experience.
+Staying on top of your firm’s social media presence is an important part of providing a client-centered experience.